Hungary: Political parties

 Since the fall of communism, Hungary has a multi-party system.
 The last Hungarian parliamentary election took place on 3 April 2022.
-This parliamentary election was the 8th since the 1990 first multi-party election.
 The result was a victory for Fidesz–KDNP alliance, preserving its two-thirds majority with Orbán remaining prime minister.
 It was the third election according to the new Constitution of Hungary which went into force on 1 January 2012.
 The new electoral law also entered into force that day.
 The voters elected 199 MPs instead of previous 386 lawmakers.
 Since 2014, voters of ethnic minorities in Hungary are able to vote on nationality lists.
 The minorities can obtain a preferential mandate if they reach the quarter of the ninety-third part of the list votes.
 Nationalities who did not get a mandate could send a nationality spokesman to the National Assembly.
 The current political landscape in Hungary is dominated by the conservative Fidesz, who have a near supermajority, and three medium-sized parties, the left-wing Democratic Coalition (DK), the far-right Our Homeland Movement and liberal Momentum.

-After the fall of the Iron Curtain and the end of communist dictatorship in 1989, a democratic form of government was established.
-Today's parliament is still called Országgyűlés just like in royal times, but in order to differentiate between the historical royal diet is referred to as the "National Assembly" now.
-The Diet of Hungary was a legislative institution in the medieval Kingdom of Hungary from the 1290s, and in its successor states, Royal Hungary and the Habsburg kingdom of Hungary throughout the early modern period.
-The articles of the 1790 diet set out that the diet should meet at least once every 3 years, but since the diet was called by the Habsburg monarchy, this promise was not kept on several occasions thereafter.
-As a result of the Austro-Hungarian Compromise, it was reconstituted in 1867.
-The Latin term Natio Hungarica ("Hungarian nation") was used to designate the political elite which had participation in the diet, consisting of the nobility, the Catholic clergy, and a few enfranchised burghers, regardless of language or ethnicity.